bwoakley/PlantHealth_ImageClassifier/README.md

 - [ ] Add weight regularization.
 - [ ] Add dropout.

 Notice that we are already considering a small model with images of size 40x40 pixels.
 This results in a pixelated version of each plant, but reduces the variables so that we can create a small model.
-We contiue by considering the other suggestions above.
+We continue by considering the other suggestions above.

 #### Getting more training data.

 Instead of getting more training data, we have decided to change the parameters of the project.
 We have chosen to focus one just one genus of house plant: tulips.
 That way, it is possible to collect by hand 100 training images for the 'healthy' and 'wilting' categories.
-By reducing the variabiliy of the images, we have effectively given the model more training data of each 'type' of image.
+By reducing the variability of the images, we have effectively given the model more training data of each 'type' of image.
 We plot the results below for the new tulips dataset:

 ![image](Misc/Overfit.png)

-The image shows that the binary crossentropy of the training set and the validation set decrease together during the first few epochs of training.
+The image shows that the binary cross entropy of the training set and the validation set decrease together during the first few epochs of training.
 After epoch 5, the accuracy of the model on the __training set was 79% and on the validation set 81%__.
 This is a major improvement over the house plants dataset!

 Then starting at epoch 5, we again see overfitting (the entropy of the validation set increases while the entropy of the training set decreases).
 We attempt to address this by considering two commonly used techniques: Dropout and L2 regularization.